 Mix 240 grams of henna powder with 480 ml of lemon juice.
 Leave it to stand for 6 hours then apply through your hair.
 Cover with a plastic wrap and rinse thoroughly after a minimum of 3 hours.
 Remember, the longer you leave it in, the more intense the colour will be.

-Camomile works very well for blondes and those with light-brown hair.
+Camomile works very well as a natural hair dye for blondes and those with light-brown hair.
 It will lighten your locks and give them a gorgeous golden colour.
 Simply boil up 300ml of water and steep 8 tablespoons of camomile flowers in it for 20-25 minutes.
 After it has cooled, apply the mixture through your hair then allow to dry naturally.
 Then head to the shower and shampoo.
 Camomile’s effects are relatively short-lived, so you’ll need to repeat weekly to maintain the look.

 How To Make Your Naturally-Coloured Hair Last Longer

 These are just five of the many natural dyes you can use to colour your hair.
-Once you’ve found the one that works best for you, extend the life of your new colour by cutting down on blow-dryers, straighteners and curling tools.
+It's always best to use a natural hair dye - black, blonde, red or other - once you’ve found the one that works best for you, extend the life of your new colour by cutting down on blow-dryers, straighteners and curling tools.
 Take cool showers and limit the times you wash your locks – no more than 2-3 times a week.